Finite volume element method for Landau-Lifshitz equation: Introduction

-Our work is inspired by the finite volume element method (FVEM) for nonlinear parabolic equations \cite{chen1,chen2}.
-The FVEM, also known as the generalized difference method, is different from the FEM and FDM.
-Its basic idea is to approximate the discrete fluxes needed in the classical finite volume method (FVM) by replacing the finite element approximation of the solution for PDEs \cite{cai1}.
-Similar to the FEM, the FVEM exhibits a capability of handling complex boundary conditions and irregular geometries.
-Moreover, it usually has a simpler solver structure and is conducive to implementing advanced techniques with low computational costs.
-In this paper, we develop a novel approach for the LL equation that combines the FVEM in space and the GSPM in time.
-For the spatial error estimate, we construct a linear auxiliary problem with variable coefficients and prove the approximation error of the FVEM.
-In a specific setup, the auxiliary problem becomes a linearized implicit scheme of the LL equation, allowing us to estimate the approximation error for the original problem.
+In this paper, we develop a novel numerical approach for the strongly nonlinear LL equation that combines the FVEM in space and GSPM in time.
+Due to the inherent difficulty of error analysis for GSPM, the theoretical analysis only considers the spatial approximation error.
+Nevertheless, it is still a challenging task to analyze the approximation error of FVEM because of the nonlinearity of the LL equation.
+In order to achieve the target, we construct a linear auxiliary problem with variable coefficients and prove the approximation error of the FVEM.
+In a specific setting, the auxiliary problem becomes a linearized implicit scheme of the LL equation, which enables us to estimate the approximation error for the original problem.
 Thereafter, the discrete energy dissipation is naturally obtained.
-Since the GSPM is adopted for time evolutions, the convergence analysis of the temporal error cannot be given.
-We conduct several numerical experiments to verify the convergence rates in both time and space.
-Furthermore, using the proposed method, we study the blow-up solution of the LL equation and static magnetic textures of 2D ferromagnetic films with the Dirichlet boundary condition.
-Numerical results showcase that our method provides a promising approach to simulating complex systems with high efficiency.
+We conduct several numerical experiments to verify the theoretical analysis.
+To further explore the proposed numerical method, we study the blow-up solution of the LL equation in cases where the error analysis near the blow-up time becomes unrealistic.
+Besides, we also simulate the static magnetic textures in 2D ferromagnetic films subject to the Dirichlet boundary condition.
+Thanks to the implementation of the GSPM, we can study the micromagnetic dynamics at a cost comparable to that of solving the heat equation with constant coefficients.
+These demonstrate that the proposed method offers a promising and efficient approach to simulating complex micromagnetic systems.